 What exactly is a marketing strategy?
 It can be confusing, I know.
 I've heard it used to describe a whole host of things that aren't actually a marketing strategy.
-I don't want you to be confused anymore.
-In understanding what marketing strategy is, you will start to gain an understanding of why having a marketing strategy is important and why it is THE single most important thing you can do to create a rock solid marketing plan.
-I'll let you in early on why it is vital for you to have one.
-Then, you can dive into the rest of the article for examples and further clarification.
+I will amend your confusion and help you gain an understanding of why a marketing strategy is THE single most important thing you can do to create a rock-solid marketing plan.
+I'll quickly make this clear to you and then you can dive into the rest of the article for further clarification.

-Without a strategy in place, your marketing plan doesn't really have legs.
-The plan gets its strength from strategy.
+Without a strategy in place, your marketing plan doesn't really have legs to stand on.
+The marketing plan gets its strength from the strategy.
 You create marketing activities and objectives that are measurable based on the strategy you choose to pursue.

-Common descriptions given about marketing strategy include some variation of the following:
+Common descriptions of marketing strategies include some variation of the following:

-Let's take a step and look at the word strategy itself.
+Let's look at the word strategy itself.
 Strategy originally comes to us from war strategy.
 War generals were great strategists when they were able to see the entire landscape in which they would be battling and then set up appropriate strategies to overtake and beat the opponent.

 Strategy is just that.
 You arrive at good strategies by examining the entire landscape in which you operate.
-You then develop several scenarios on how to navigate this landscape in order to attain the best and highest results.
-The landscape includes others that inhabit it and these are competitors.
-Highest and best results means doing better than your competition.
-You look at the various scenarios and choose 1 or 2 top scenarios as your strategies for attaining the highest and best results.
+You then develop several scenarios on how to navigate this landscape in order to attain the best results.
+The landscape includes competitors.
+The "best results" means doing better than your competition.
+You look at the various scenarios and choose one or two top scenarios as your strategies for attaining the best results.

 With marketing strategy, the market is your landscape.
-You have competitors in that marketing vying for a spot in the minds and hearts of people or potential customers.
-But, if YOU want to be the leader in your market you have come up with 1 or 2 marketing strategies that will help you beat the competition and position you as the leader.
+There are competitors in that market vying for a spot in the minds and hearts of people or potential customers.
+If you want to be the leader in your market, then you have come up with one or two marketing strategies that will help you beat the competition and position you as the leader.
 Your marketing strategies then are the ways in which you position yourself as the leader in your market.

-The first thing you MUST do to determine your strategy is clearly define the problem that needs to be solved.
-Let's use the example I used earlier of raising prices or rates.
-The problem you are addressing might be that revenues or money coming into the organization or business is very slow and you are not hitting your sales goals each month.
-For a non profit just change these to grant monies and donor contributions.
-So, we have clearly defined the problem which is not hitting monthly sales and monetary goals.
+The first thing you MUST do to determine your strategy...clearly define the problem to be solved.
+Let's use the example of raising prices or rates.
+The problem at hand is the lack of revenue coming into the organization and monthly sales goals are not being met.
+For a non-profit, just change this to grant monies and donor contributions.
+So, we have clearly defined the problem as, "not meeting monthly sales goals."

-Second, we brainstorm and conduct some research to determine the best ways to solve these problems.
-Research could looking at what our competitors in this proposed marketplace are doing.
-After a thorough examination and brainstorming you might conclude that in order to bring in more money you would need to raises your prices.
-You may, hypothetically speaking, learn that your competitors are charging much higher prices than you and that's how they have developed a strong hold with the affluent market.
+Second, brainstorm and research to determine the best solutions to these problems.
+The research looks at what our competitors are doing.
+After thorough brainstorming, you might conclude that in order to bring in more money you would need to raise your prices.
+Hypothetically speaking, you might learn that your competitors are charging much higher prices than you and that's how they have developed a stronghold in the affluent market.

-Now that you know your strategy, you can begin developing the appropriate plan to activate your strategy.
-If you raise your rates, you have to get in front of a new target market that can afford your new price.
-You have to change your messaging to attract the new target market.
-You will have to advertise in magazines that the affluent market would read.
-Or, you may host private VIP events that target the affluent customer.
-These are all the kinds of things that would go into your marketing plan.
-Once the plan is in place, establish goals and create an implementation plan that has deadlines and responsibilities outlined in it.
-Finally, you create a budget that shows exactly what you need to spend in order to implement the plan.
+Now that you know your strategy, you can begin developing the appropriate action plan.
+If you raise your rates, you have to get in front of a new target market that can afford your new price and you'll have to adjust your messaging to effectively communicate to the new target market.
+For example, advertising in luxury magazines or hosting private VIP events targeting the affluent customer.
+These strategies would go into your marketing plan.
+Once the plan is in place, you'll establish goals and create an implementation plan outlining deadlines and responsibilities.
+Finally, create a budget that shows exactly what you need to spend in order to implement the plan.

 As always, to your illumination!